Checklist before installing a Salesforce integration

 - Click on the New button.

 - Choose an existing profile to clone, we recommend Standard User.
-Please ensure that you clone a User Profile with the Salesforce User License.
+Please ensure that you clone a user profile with the Salesforce User License.
 The Salesforce Platform User License is insufficient.

-View and edit permissions for a User Profile
+View and edit permissions for user profile

-Follow the steps above to go to the Profiles page, and then:- Select the User Profile you’d like to view and edit.
+Follow the steps above to go to the Profiles page, and then:- Select the user profile you’d like to view and edit.

 -